TatiSam/TatiSam/README.md

-## Hi, I'm a beginner java fullstack developer
+## Hi, I'm a beginner java fullstack developer and here you can see my projects

 ### Skils and Tools